alicemitali/pig-dice/README.md

 # PIG-DICE GAME

+Monday,14th January 2019

 #### Description

-This is A project that allows the user to answer questions from a multiple choice questions that I have created.
-Friday,21st december 2018
+_This web application allows two players to play a game of Pig Dice._

 #### By Beninka Mitali Alice